UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**SplitStopWatch**](https://github.com/UnterrainerInformatik/splitstopwatch) - Want to debug timings and you like a pretty console-output using split-times, etc?
 Take this.
 * [**ThreadPool**](https://github.com/UnterrainerInformatik/threadpool) - Want to do async work but the methods you like to call all have different signatures?
 This is a very fast implementation of a fill-and-start thread pool.
 * [**Per Pixel Collision**](https://github.com/UnterrainerInformatik/perPixelCollision) - Want to know how to do matrix-transformations?
 Want to know if two textures collide with pixel-precision?
 Take this, but read the readme.md first.
 It explains why using this technique in a production environment is a bad idea.

+## Libraries
+Here you find game-engines, extensions, etc.
+* [**MonoGame**](http://www.monogame.net/) - XNA continued!
+By leveraging C# and other .NET languages on Microsoft and Mono platforms you can write modern, fast, and reliable game code.
+* [**MonoGame.Extended**](https://github.com/craftworkgames/MonoGame.Extended) - An awesome extension library for MonoGame dealing with additional stuff that was out-of-scope for MonoGame.
+* [**Nez**](https://github.com/prime31/Nez) - Another great extension library.
+Very comprehensive.

 ## Tools
 * [**wyBuild**](http://wyday.com/wybuild/features.php) - You want to have an updating game (maybe self-updating)?
 A tool to create and deliver AND install updates manually or automatically in any given .NET language.
 This one saved and saves our butts during the alpha-testing stage.